aslishah/topic-modeling-workshop/README.md

 ## What is topic modeling?

 Topic modeling is a machine-learning technique aimed at discovering hidden thematic structures in large collections of texts.
-What makes this technique special, is that it belongs to distributional semantics paradigm – this means that the method doesn’t rely on any prior knowledge about word meanings, to discover semantic relations between groups of words referred to as _topics_.
+What makes this technique special, is that it belongs to distributional semantics paradigm – this means that the method doesn’t rely on any prior knowledge about word meanings.
+Rather, it uses the information about word frequencies and word co-occurrencies, to discover semantic relations between groups of words referred to as _topics_.

-Topic modeling takes advantage of the simple assumption that certain words tend to occur more frequently in a text covering a given topic than in other texts.
+Topic modeling takes advantage of the simple assumption that certain words tend to occur more frequently in a text about a given topic, than in other texts.
 Next, texts are usually about many topics.
 Consequently, a topic is a recurring pattern of co-occurring words.
 To quote David Blei (2012: 78), one of the authors of the topic modeling technique:

 > We formally define a _topic_ to be a distribution over a fixed vocabulary.
 For example, the _genetics_ topic has words about genetics with high probability and the evolutionary biology topic has words about _evolutionary biology_ with high probability.

 More specifically, each topic in a corpus is a distribution over words, each text is a mixture of corpus-wide topics, and each word is drawn from one of those topics.
 In the real world, however, we only observe the texts and the words occurring in the texts; all the other characteristics of the texts are hidden variables, to be inferred by a generative model.

-There are a few methods to perform topic modeling, but the most popular one is LDA, or latent Dirichlet allocation (Blei, 2003).
-The LDA method has several implementations; the following ones are relatively simple to use, and thus recommended for humanities scholars:
+There are a few methods to perform topic modeling, the most popular of them being LDA, or latent Dirichlet allocation (Blei, 2003).
+The LDA method has several implementations, the following ones are relatively simple to use, and thus recommended for humanities scholars:

 * [Mallet](http://mallet.cs.umass.edu/) (Java)
 * [Stanford Topic Modeling Toolbox](https://nlp.stanford.edu/software/tmt/tmt-0.4/) (Java)